 We’ve also expanded our Caribbean communities, with stories from Haiti, Jamaica, the Bahamas and more.
 Afro-Caribbean communities played a significant role in African American history as nearly half—about 5 million—of all African people forcibly shipped to the Americas, were enslaved in the Caribbean, where many worked the island’s sugar plantations.
 In 1903, soon after the decline of the sugar industry, the United States established a recruiting headquarters in Barbados to supply the labor force needed to construct the Panama Canal, which came at a staggering cost to the tens of thousands of Afro-Caribbeans who built it.
 Some Barbadians moved to the United States and settled primarily in Manhattan and Harlem in New York City and by 1930 about one-third of New York’s Black professionals, such as lawyers and doctors, were Afro-Caribbeans.

 Insights gleaned from DNA and family trees from 1700 all the way to 1950 can help you narrow down clues to specific counties—or even find cousins who have ties to the same area who might know stories or details that you don’t.

-These new communities will offer our members with African ancestors new windows into their past, new levels of specificity, and new insights into how the lives of those ancestors intersected with or even helped shape history.
+These new communities will offer our members with African ancestors new windows into their past, new levels of specificity, and new insights into the lives of their ancestors.